SMarbella/Next-Day-Rain-Prediction-Using-Logistic-Regression/README.md

 WindGustSpeed - The speed (km/h) of the strongest wind gust in the 24 hours to midnight.

 WindDir9am - Direction of the wind at 9am.

+WindDir3pm - Direction of the wind at 3pm.

+WindSpeed9am - Wind speed at 9am.

+WindSpeed3pm - Wind speed at 3pm.

+Humidity9am - Humidity level at 9am.

+Humidity3pm - Humidity level at 3pm.

+Pressure9am - Barometric pressure at 9am.

+Pressure3pm - Barometric pressure at 3pm.

+Cloud9am - Cloudiness level at 9am.

+Cloud3pm - Cloudiness level at 3pm.

+Temp9am - Temperature at 9am.

+Temp3pm - Temperature at 3pm.

+RainToday - Did it rain today?

+RainTomorrow - Will it rain tomorrow?